botpress/docs/docs/managing/hitlnext.md

 ![Assign Message](assets/hitl/assign-message.png)

-> There is no limit on how many handoffs an agent can handle at once.
+&gt; There is no limit on how many handoffs an agent can handle at once.
 A good practice would be to limit to 3.

 Once the discussion with the user is over, an agent can hand back the control to the Chatbot by simply clicking the `resolve` button.